TL;DR: Article at a Glance

-I Want to Create My Own Blog Template...
+I Want to Create My Own Blogger Template...
+Here’s Why.

 Why would I want to do such a thing in the first place?
-Well to start, I realized that the only template that blogger offers that is search engine friendly is the simple theme.
-If you haven't seen it, well it is quite outdated, and one of the reasons why I went to school to learn how to code, because the internet of old is hideous!
+Well, to start, I realized that the only template Blogger offers that is truly search engine friendly is the "Simple" theme.
+If you haven't seen it lately, it is quite outdated.
+Honestly, the "internet of old" was hideous, and that’s one of the main reasons I went to school to learn how to code!

-I started out with learning about the blogger tags and elements that the blogger platform uses, as it would be impossible to get the posts or pages created to show on the blog without knowing how to address the elements.
+I started by diving into the specific tags and elements that the Blogger platform uses.
+It’s impossible to get your posts or pages to actually show up without knowing how to address these unique elements.

 <?xml version="1.0" encoding="utf-8"?>